 The “spin” technique is where the knife will rotate through the air as it is heading towards the intended target.

 To use this technique properly the thrower must either throw the knife from the same distance every time or make slight adjustments to ensure that the point of the knife enters the target.

 The “no-spin” technique, which is also known as the spear, arrow style, or combat technique, is where the knife does not rotate in the air.
 Arrow and spear are actually good descriptions because that is how this technique works,

 the knife flies through the air as would a spear or arrow.
 This technique is known to be the harder of the two, and can also be less accurate.
 On the other hand, the thrower does not need to adjust for distance like they would with the “spin” technique.
 With this technique, throwers tend to use smaller knives, between 5 and 10 inches and weighted more towards the handle.

 Different Types of Throwing Knives

-Throwing knives come in all different shapes and sizes, and these are the basic properties that distinguish the different types.
+Throwing knives come in different shapes and sizes, which are the basic properties that distinguish the different types.
 Most throwing knives are made of stainless steel because of their strength and their resistance to rust and corrosion.